Robert Marsden (cricketer)

 Robert Marsden (born 2 April 1959) is an English former cricketer.
 Marsden was a right-handed batsman who allegedly bowled right-arm off break.
-He was born in Hammersmith, London.
+He was born in Hammersmith.

 Marsden made his first-class debut for Oxford University against Warwickshire in 1979.
-Marsden played 12 further first-class matches for the University, the last coming against Cambridge University in 1982.
+Marsden played 12 further first-class matches for the university, the last coming against Cambridge University in 1982.
 In his 13 first-class matches, he scored 507 runs at a batting average of 23.04, with a highest score of 60.
 His highest score came against Warwickshire in 1982.
 He did not bowl in first-class cricket.
 His son, Jonathan, also played first-class cricket.